 Maps were created in three languages, Spanish, Portuguese and English.
-Latin American their national language and English.
-In total, projects were created in English and Spanish, and projects were created in English and Portuguese.
-An equal amount of Portuguese and Spanish Green Maps have been created with both totaling 14 projects. projects were unknown due to limited data.
+Eight Latin American Green Maps used text in both their national language and English.
+In total, five projects were created in English and Spanish, and three projects were created in English and Portuguese.
+An equal amount of Portuguese and Spanish Green Maps have been created with both totaling 14 projects.
+Ten projects were unknown due to limited data.

 My first step in conducting research was to collect and document all existing Green Maps in Latin America.
 These were found through the Green Map System website, and as hard copies of maps in the Green Map Office archive room.
 Once all available map projects were located, I created a table listing each map’s location, title, if published, organization(s) involved, and name of mapmaker(s).

 My next stage of research was to categorize each map based on level of detail and completion.
 In order to classify each map, a ranking system was created.